gwilku/jscan-docs/general/getting_started.rst

 How?
 Simple - just use the Demo mode: Start at step 4 in `Connecting`_ and choose "Demo adapter" in step 6.

+You can also start working with your car - see `Connecting`_

 ************************
 Free & Licensed features
 ************************